JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 # Reverse TCP Shell

-Today, we will deal with the process of creating Reverse TCP Shell from scratch.
-As a rule, we distinguish between two types of shells that interest the pentester:
+<p style="text-align: justify;">Today, we will deal with the process of creating Reverse TCP Shell from scratch.
+As a rule, we distinguish between two types of shells that interest the pentester:</p>

 - Bind TCP Shell
 - Reverse TCP Shell